-All waste material recovered from spills, leaks, and undesirable events shall immediately be disposed of in an authorized facility.
+All waste material recovered from spills, leaks, and other such events shall immediately be disposed of in an authorized facility, although the remediation of such material may be allowed on-site if approved by the director.

 This is not to be construed as requiring the offsite disposal of drilling mud from shallow wells or drill cuttings associated with the drilling of a well.
 However, top water remaining in the a drilling or reserve pit used in the drilling and completion operations is to be removed from the reserve pit and disposed of in an authorized disposal well or used in a manner approved by the director.
-The disposition or use of the water must be included on the sundry notice (form 4) reporting the plan of reclamation pursuant to section 43-02-03-19.4.
+The disposition or use of the water must be included on the sundry notice (form 4) reporting the plan of reclamation pursuant to sections 43-02-03-19.4 and 43-02-03-19.5.